 Do you or someone you know have unclaimed Capital Credits?

-In 2016, Pioneer Electric mailed out Capital Credit Retirement checks to current and former members who had electric service in 1984.
+Most recently (2017), Pioneer Electric mailed out Capital Credit Retirement checks to current and former members who had electric service in 1985.
 If you know any of the individuals in this listing, please call Pioneer Electric at 1-800-239-3092 (Greenville Office) or 1-800-933-7732 (Selma Office) to speak with a customer service representative about unclaimed Capital Credits.

 Capital Credits are one of the most unique and rewarding benefits to you as a member of an electric cooperative.
 In the July billing cycle, you might notice your capital credits posted on your electric bill.
 Pioneer Electric Cooperative returns funds to members based on their electric service purchases since membership.